 PayPal is a service that allows you to send and receive payments online using email addresses.
 They're the world's largest online payment services company.
 PayPal is a private company and is not legally classified as a bank in all countries, but as a payment intermediary, so regulations apply somewhat differently to PayPal than to traditional banks.

-What plans does PayPal offer for businesses?
+What kinds of plans does PayPal offer?

 What sort of fees does PayPal charge?

-PayPal doesn’t charge any fees for buyers, and sellers are usually charged a small percentage plus a small flat fee per transaction, but no monthly fees for basic plans.
+PayPal doesn’t charge any fees for buyers, and sellers are usually charged a percentage plus a flat fee per transaction, but no monthly fees for basic plans.
 The percentage can vary for international sales, high volume discounts, nonprofits, and other factors.
-For personal accounts, PayPal doesn’t charge any setup fees, monthly fees, or termination fees, unlike many traditional merchant accounts.
-Some of PayPal’s plans, however, do charge a monthly fee.
+For personal accounts, PayPal doesn't charge any setup fees, monthly fees, or termination fees, unlike many traditional merchant accounts.
+Some of PayPal's plans, however, do charge a monthly fee.

 What are PayPal Payments Advanced?

 PayPal Payments Advanced is a program available for a small monthly fee that includes extra features for merchants.
-With PayPal Payments Advanced, you get PayPal’s online, invoicing and mobile payment tools, and your customers can check out and process their payments without ever leaving your website.
+With PayPal Payments Advanced, you get PayPal's online invoicing and mobile payment tools, and your customers can check out and process their payments without ever leaving your website.
 You also receive a free card reader for processing payments in person using your smartphone, and can offer no-interest financing for your customers.

 In order to accept credit or debit card payments, businesses need to set up merchant accounts.
 Merchant accounts usually charge monthly fees in addition to per-transaction fees, and can be prohibitively expensive for small businesses.
 One big reason for PayPal's popularity is that there are no monthly fees to accept payments, just per-transaction fees.